triwgani/Maven01/README.md

 ## Building Interactive Report

-The report dashboard is to provide information and answer the questions in the Problem Questions Section.
+The report dashboard is to provide information as required in the Objectives Section.
 There are **8 pages** in the dashboard, i.e.:

 **1. Executive Dashboard**